Existence and density of typical Hodge loci: Recollections

-Recall that the Mumford-Tate group of a $\Q$-Hodge structure $x : \s \rightarrow \gl(V_\R)$ on a finite dimensional $\Q$-vector space $V$ (where $\s = \res_{\C/\R} \mult_m$ is the Deligne torus) is the smallest $\Q$-subgroup $\MT(x)$ of $\gl(V)$ such that the morphism of $\R$-algebraic groups $x$ factors through $\MT(x)_\R$.
-Equivalently, it is the fixator in $\gl(V)$ of all Hodge tensors of $x$.
-It is a connected $\Q$-algebraic group, which is reductive as soon as $x$ is polarizable, which will always be assumed in the sequel.
-The associated Mumford-Tate domain is the orbit of $x$ under the identity connected component $\MT(x)(\R)^+$ of the real Lie group $\MT(x)(\R)$ in $\Hom(\s, \MT(x)_\R)$.
-Both notions can be summarized in the following, now usual, definition: \begin{definition} ~ \begin{itemize} \item[(i)] A \textit{Hodge datum} is a pair $(\G,D)$ where $\G$ is the Mumford-Tate group of some Hodge structure, and $D$ is the associated Mumford-Tate domain. \item[(ii)] A \textit{morphism of Hodge data} $(\G,D) \rightarrow (\G',D')$ is a morphism of $\Q$-groups $\G \rightarrow \G'$ sending $D$ to $D'$. \item[(iii)] A \textit{Hodge sub-datum} of $(\G, D)$ is a Hodge datum $(\G', D')$ such that $\G'$ is a $\Q$-subgroup of $\G$ and the inclusion $\G' \hookrightarrow \G$ induces a morphism of Hodge data $(\G',D') \rightarrow (\G,D)$. \item[(iv)] A \textit{Hodge variety} is a quotient variety of the form $\Gamma \quo D$ for some Hodge datum $(\G,D)$ and some torsion-free arithmetic lattice $\Gamma \subset \G(\Q)^+$. \end{itemize} \end{definition} \begin{remark} Note that what we call here a \textit{Hodge datum} is usually referred to as a \textit{connected Hodge datum} in the literature.
-Since we will always be considering connected Hodge data, we ommit the "connected" in the sequel. \end{remark} Let $\V$ be a polarizable $\Z$-VHS on a smooth, irreducible and quasi-projective algebraic variety $S$ over $\C$.
+\begin{remark} Note that what we call here a \textit{Hodge datum} is usually referred to as a \textit{connected Hodge datum} in the literature.
+Since we will always be considering connected Hodge data, we ommit the "connected" in the sequel. \end{remark}

+Let $\V$ be a polarizable $\Z$-VHS on a smooth, irreducible and quasi-projective algebraic variety $S$ over $\C$.
 There exists a reductive $\Q$-algebraic group $\G$ and a countable union $\HL$ of irreducible algebraic subvarieties of $S$ such that for each point $s \in S^\an$, the polarized Hodge structure carried by $\V_s$ has Mumford-Tate group isomorphic (by parallel transport) to a subgroup of $\G$ which is strictly contained in $\G$ if and only if $s \in \HL$ (\cite{cdk}, \cite{bkt}).
-The group $\G$ is called the \textit{generic Mumford-Tate group of $\V$}, $\HL$ is the \textit{Hodge locus of $S$ for $\V$}, irreducible algebraic subvarieties of $S$ contained in $\HL$ are called \textit{special subvarieties of $S$ for $\V$}, and points $s \in S^\an - \HL$ are said to be \textit{Hodge generic}.
-The orbit in $\Hom(\s, \G_\R)$ of the Hodge structure carried by $\V_s$ under $\G(\R)^+$ doesn't depend on the choice of $s \in S^\an$ and is denoted $D$.
+The group $\G$ is called the \textit{generic Mumford-Tate group of $\V$}, the locus $\HL$ is called the \textit{Hodge locus of $S$ for $\V$}, and points $s \in S^\an - \HL$ are said to be \textit{Hodge generic}.
+The orbit in $\Hom(\s, \G_\R)$ of the Hodge structure carried by $\V_s$ under $\G(\R)^+$ doesn't depend on the choice of $s \in S^\an$ and is denoted by $D$.
 We will refer to the Hodge datum $(\G,D)$ as the \textit{generic Hodge datum of $\V$}.
-Furthermore, the usual Griffiths period map (whose target is a period domain) factors, up to replacing $S^\an$ by a finite étale cover, as
+Then, up to replacing $S^\an$ by a finite étale cover, one can associate to $\V$ a holomorphic, locally liftable to $D$ and horizontal map